Xavanion/SweaterWeather/README.md

 4. Running the application:

-    - Executre 'python app.py' to start the web server
+    - Run 'app.py' to start the web server
     - Navigate to 'http:/localhost:5000/ in your web browser to access the application

 ##